 -

-Restart the robot from the power button or within the app.
+Restart the robot using the power button or app

 -